caldav/xmas-hat/README.md

 ## Setup your rpi2/3

-1. Install [ubuntu core](https://developer.ubuntu.com/en/snappy/) on your Raspberry Pi.
+1. Install [Ubuntu Core](https://developer.ubuntu.com/en/snappy/) on your Raspberry Pi.
 1. Plug a USB webcam into your Raspberry Pi
 1. Install this snap: `snap install xmas-hat --edge --devmode`